 The Cloud Node is the main system panel and the gateway to the pdk io cloud platform; it’s the only device needed to get a system up and running.
 The Cloud Node includes a built-in single io with the ability to control a single door, making it ideal for a single-entry location.
 The Cloud Node connects to the Internet, access control hardware, and to the network.
 Up to 1000 access control devices can be configured on a single Cloud Node.

 NOTE: A Cloud Node MUST have a hard-wired Ethernet cable connection with Internet access.

-Additional single io and eight io door controllers can be added to the Cloud Node to control any additional doors.
-The single io is installed at each door location.
+Additional single io, eight io, and eight io+ door controllers can be added to the Cloud Node to control any additional doors.
+The single io can be installed at each door location.
 It can even power locks, Rex devices, and more.

 To set up the Cloud Node to the network, the node’s serial number, a unique descriptive node name, and the Internet are required.
 A node name can be defined by its location or any schema of your choice needed to identify the node.

 NOTE: Multiple customers may not control the same Cloud Node.
 Each customer has their own Cloud Node(s).